-How To Issue Entra CBA Smart Cards with Azure PKI
+How-To: Issue Entra CBA Smart Cards with Azure PKI

 Prerequisites for Creating Entra CBA Smart Cards with EZCMS and EZCA